neallester/ManagedPool-sw/README.md

     m.object.doSomething()
     pool.checkIn (m)
 }

+// Invalidate the pool before its variable goes out of scope (or is set to nil) or the
+// memory used by the pool will never be collected

+pool.invalidate()

 ````
 See the [ManagedPool.init()](https://github.com/neallester/ManagedPool-sw/blob/55fc64bcd617f5ee3bf0bdc0a688c40cb6503acb/Sources/ManagedPool/ManagedPool.swift#L54) for all of the parameters which may be used to tune the behavior of the pool.